-I am Thomas Andrillon, a post-doctoral fellow at the University of New South Wales in Sydney (Australia).
+I am Thomas Andrillon, a post-doctoral fellow at Monash University in Melbourne and the University of New South Wales in Sydney (Australia).

 I did my PhD at the Ecole Normale Supérieure in Paris (France) on brain's ability to process sensory information during sleep.
 I examined in particular how local modulations of brain activity such as sleep intrusions during wakefulness and wake intrusions during sleep impact the functioning of the brain.